Zum Inhalt

 Integration of different omics data with regression methods

-First, the different data sources will be considered and modelled separately.
-In these submodels, for example, it is determined which genes provide a signal with regard to the respective data type.
-As the targets in these different data types can be binary, continuous, or count data, the classes of Generalised Linear or Additive Regression Models (GLMs; GAMs) are useful (covering, for example, logistic, Poisson or ordinary linear regression).
-Depending on the dimensionality of the predictor space, different strategies can be suitable.
+Further, in this project different data sources will be considered and modelled.
+Targets in these different data types can be binary, categorical, continuous, or counts, hence the classes of Generalised Linear or Additive Regression Models (GLMs; GAMs) are useful, covering, e.g., logistic, multinomial, Poisson, and ordinary linear regression.
+Depending on the dimensionality of the predictor space, different modelling strategies can be suitable.
 For p<<n, conventional, unregularised regression models can be used.
 For determining which genes are relevant, standard significance-based approaches or subset selection approaches based on test statistics can be employed.
-However, if many predictors are present, multicollinearity issues become relevant and the usual stability problems of forward-backward algorithms occur, which are due to the inherent discreteness of the method (see, e.g., Breiman, 1996).
+However, if many predictors are present, multicollinearity issues become relevant and the usual stability problems of forward-backward algorithms occur, which are due to the inherent discreteness of the method.

 Referenzen